Guide to children’s participation in decisions about their health

-Making sure health care professionals introduce themselves by name and talk to the child using their name.
+Make sure you introduce yourselves by name and talk to the child using their name.

-Supporting and inviting children to talk about to what extent they wish to participate, in what way and when.
+Support and invite the child to talk about to what extent they wish to participate, in what way and when.

-Asking and clarifying the children’s preference about talking with a health worker in the presence of parents or alone.
+Ask if the child prefers to talk with you in the presence of parents or alone.

-Playing with the children while talking to help reduce the stress of discussing difficult topics and to be able to express themselves more freely.
+Play while talking.
+This helps reduce the stress of discussing difficult topics and helps speaking more freely.

-Checking that the children understand the information that has been given.
+Check that the child understands the information given.

-Asking the children what they think, as this gives the children permission to express – professionals should not assume children will share their thoughts voluntarily.
+Ask the child what they think.
+This gives permission to express.
+Do not assume that a child will share thoughts voluntarily.

-Allowing more time for children to think, if they want and need it.
+Allow more time for the child to think, if they want and need it.